hoangsonww/StudySync-Study-Buddy-App/README.md

 ## Features

+All the features of the StudySync app include:

 - **Pomodoro Timer**: A built-in timer for Pomodoro study sessions.
 - **Music Recommendations**: Get music suggestions based on mood using Spotify.
 - **Flashcards**: Create, manage, and study flashcards.
 - **To-Do List**: Track study tasks and assignments.
 - **Calculator**: A scientific calculator for quick calculations.
 - **AI Chat**: Chat with an AI assistant for study tips, help, and queries.
+- **Study Planner**: Plan and schedule your study sessions.
+- **Study Resources**: Access curated study materials and resources.
+- **Progress Tracking**: Monitor your study progress and achievements.
+- **Learning Goals**: Set and track your learning goals.
+- **Quiz Section**: Take quizzes to test your knowledge on various subjects.
 - **Weather Check**: Check the weather for any city using OpenWeather.
 - **Quick Notes**: Take and store quick notes for your studies.
 - **Daily Motivation**: Receive motivational quotes to keep you going.